Lkaho/Online-Motion-Planning-based-on-Bezier/README.md

 ### TurtleBot3 Waffle Simulation

 A running example is provided, making use of the Turtlebot3 simulation environment.
-This example can be used to test elevation mapping, as a starting point for further integration.

 To start with, the Turtlebot3 simulation dependencies need to be installed: